The Somerhill curriculum is about developing a curious, confident attitude through skills-based learning.

-We are continually seeking ways to broaden the pupils’ education with relevant, engaging activities that develop a range of skills to prepare them for the future.
-The curriculum is framed around a creative curriculum in our Pre-Prep, Skills Builder and the Pre-Senior Baccalaureate.
+We are continually seeking ways to broaden the pupils’ education with relevant and engaging activities that develop a range of skills to prepare them for the future.
+The curriculum is framed around a creative curriculum in our Pre-Prep and the Pre-Senior Baccalaureate (PSB) in the Prep.

 Timetabled lessons from Year 3 and up include art, digital literacy, engineering, English, French, games, geography, history, Latin, mathematics, music, PE/swimming, personal social and health education (PSHE), philosophy, religion and ethics, and science.
 All subjects are taught in single-sex classes.
 Some of the learning areas we focus on include:

 Our pupils make good use of information and communication technology to gain practical skills for the future and support their learning in all areas of the curriculum.
 All Key Stage 2 and 3 pupils have a digital literacy lesson once a week, and children in Year 5 and up build webpages to showcase their online portfolio.
 Staying safe in the digital world is a key aspect of our teaching to all year groups.